| |

 Grab your printable, ad-free pattern here.

-The pattern PDF features the pattern with the photo tutorial and without.
+The pattern PDF features the pattern with and without the photo tutorial.

 Notes